neilmillard/neilmillard.github.io/_posts/2024-03-23-Anatomy-of-a-live-deployment.md

 published: true
 title: Anatomy of a live deployment
 author_email: neil@neilmillard.com
-categories: [Platform, Development]
+categories:
+  - Platform
+  - Development
-description: You have a local docker image, now what?
+description: 'You have a local docker image, now what?'
-tags: [devops, developer]
+tags:
+  - devops
+  - developer
 comments: true
 crosspost_to_medium: false
+date: '2024-03-23 13:00:00 +0000'
 ---
 You have dockerised your web application, and now it's time for the world to see it.
 What does that look like?
 {% include image.html